phofl/phofl.github.io/content/posts/benchmark_pandas_polars_v1.md

 ## Summary

 All in all these optimizations took me around 1.5-2 hours.
+Your mileage might vary, but I don't think that it will take you much longer, since most of the optimizations are very straightforward.
 A relatively small time investment where most of the time was spent on reorganizing the initial queries.
 You can find the PR that modifies the benchmarks [here](TODO: Add PR link).
 Polars has a query optimization layer, so it does some of these things automatically, but this is not a guarantee that you'll end up with efficient code.